OpenAI: the defining AI company, and its defining tension

 Revenue is scaling fast — losses faster

 Annual revenue (US$B, reported/estimated; sources differ, and 2026 is a company target).
 The exit-2025 annualized run-rate was higher (~$20B).
-The level is impressive; the gap to spending is the problem.
+The level is substantial; the gap to spending is the problem.

 Annual revenue (US$B, reported/estimated)